Juliane Koepcke: Aftermath

 After recovering from her injuries, Koepcke assisted search parties in locating the crash site and recovering the bodies of victims.
 Her mother's body was discovered on 12 January 1972.

 Koepcke returned to her parents' native West Germany, where she fully recovered from her physical injuries.
 Like her parents, she studied biology at the University of Kiel and graduated in 1980.
-She received a doctorate from Ludwig Maximilian University of Munich and returned to Peru to conduct research in mammalogy, specialising in bats.
+She received a doctorate from LMU Munich and returned to Peru to conduct research in mammalogy, specialising in bats.
 She published her thesis, "Ecological study of a bat colony in the tropical rain forest of Peru", in 1987.

 In 1989, Koepcke married Erich Diller, a German entomologist who specialises in parasitic wasps.
 In 2000, following the death of her father, she took over as the director of Panguana.
-She currently serves as a librarian at the Bavarian State Collection of Zoology in Munich.
+She served as a librarian at the Bavarian State Collection of Zoology in Munich.

 Koepcke's autobiography Als ich vom Himmel fiel: Wie mir der Dschungel mein Leben zurückgab (German for When I Fell from the Sky: How the Jungle Gave Me My Life Back) was released in 2011 by Piper Verlag.
 The book won that year's Corine Literature Prize.
 In 2019, the government of Peru made her a Grand Officer of the Order of Merit for Distinguished Services.